New Zealand 2022 "Women in Science"

 Many thanks to

-• Marianna Terezow, Manager – National Paleontological Collection, GNS Science for the draft page review, provided images and her very valuable comments.
+• Marianna Terezow, Manager – National Paleontological Collection, GNS Science for reviewing the draft page, providing images, and her very valuable comments.

 <prev back to index next>